WENKAITAN/get-it-store-client/README.md

 ## Running the client

-> make sure you're in the `/client` folder when running the following commands
+> make sure you're in the root when running the following commands

 ```
 npm install